Raglan, New Zealand: Sewage

 Since 1976 sewage from the town has been pumped to a treatment works to the west, with the treated effluent pumped, mainly on outgoing tides, into the mouth of the harbour.
-Ultra violet treatment was added in 2008 and aquamats (high surface–area polymer filters) and other upgrades in 2017, but the resource consent conditions for total suspended solids and faecal coliforms are still being breached.
-A proposal to use subsurface drip field irrigation, rather than disposal to sea is being considered, but may be postponed again.
+Ultra violet treatment was added in 2008 and aquamats (high surface–area polymer filters) and other upgrades in 2017, but the resource consent conditions for total suspended solids and faecal coliforms were still being breached.
+A proposal to use subsurface drip field irrigation, rather than disposal to sea was considered, before application was made for a resource consent to discharge into a valley on Wainui Reserve.
+A membrane bioreactor and membrane aerated biofilm reactor upgraded system opened in August 2025.